barbosaigor/mondb/README.md

 # MonDB
-MonDB library defines an interface for mongodb driver.
+MonDB defines an interface for mongodb driver.
 It makes it easy to operate the database only with Go native types.

 # Installation